Mongen-Initiative/mongen-frontend/README.md

 # Mongen - Frontend

-The frontend for Mongen is designed with the intention to provide enough flexibility to be deployed both on normal servers or on serverless cloud services
+The frontend for Mongen is now a mock version of Visible Children project.

 ## How to use it?